Operdies/ffxiv-hud/ideas.md

 * allow resizing of minimized version (perhaps make a slim top-bar that is draggable and has resizing hooks)
 * option to lock movement / resizing separately
 * lock-button could drag the window
+* support for airship stuff when I get to build those myself

 ## Project-stuff: